 - 1. Profanity and obscene language are forbidden at all times. - 2.
 Opponents are to be treated with respect. - 3.
 School personnel, coaches from both schools, and officials are to be respected and obeyed at all times by WHS students.
 In particular, name-calling and other remarks addressed to specific individuals are causes for immediate disciplinary action (see section 5). - 4.
 Booing, taunting, the use of offensive chants, or "cheers" are forbidden. - 5.
 Any student creating a dangerous situation by misconduct, either as an individual or as part of a group, will be removed from the contest and may be subject to discipline.
 For a first offense, the student may be barred from spectator attendance at all athletic contests, home or away, for a period of up to two weeks, at the discretion of the supervising school official.
-A second offense may result in barring of the student from spectating at all athletic events for a period of up to five weeks, at the discretion of the supervising school official.
-A third offense may result in barring of the student from spectating at all athletic events for the equivalent length of a sports season.
+A second offense may result in barring the student from spectating at all athletic events for a period of up to five weeks, at the discretion of the supervising school official.
+A second offense may result in barring the student from spectating at all athletic events for a period of up to five weeks, at the discretion of the supervising school official.
+A third offense may result in barring the student from spectating at all athletic events for the equivalent length of a sports season.
 These punishments are based off of the standard ten-week sports season.
 Offenses may be carried over from one season to the next, including over the summer.
 Though unserved penalties carry over from one season to the next, every student starts each school year with no offenses, regardless of what happened the prior school year.